bewantbe/GC_clean/README.md

   - `pos_nGrangerT.m, pos_nGrangerT2.m, pos_nGrangerT_qr.m, pos_nGrangerT_qrm.m`

         Solve the finite data point linear least square problem in the 2nd step.
 Essentially solving the normal equation `"X'*X*A =X'*Y"`.
-The robustness relys on the '/' operator in Octave (or Matlab) and accumulation round-off error in the 1st step.
+The robustness relies on the '/' operator in Octave (or Matlab) and accumulation round-off error in the 1st step.

         `pos_nGrangerT.m` calculate as the definition.
 More stable than `nGrangerT.m`.